 Eco-labels: Use them to show your care for the planet

-There are a number of ways to show all you efforts on your ‘go green’ transformation and your participation on the ‘sustainability’ race.
+There are a number of ways to show all your efforts on your ‘go green’ transformation and your participation in the ‘sustainability’ race.

 Environmental education to ‘build’ awareness

 It all starts by educating yourself and others (employees, children, neighbors, friends, etc.) on sustainability.
 Imagine a world that nothing from the above is explained, and we are doing everything unconsciously.
 That is where we should aim for.

 Environmental education means to inform someone with the objective of shifting habits on environmental protection.
 There are many ways to do so.

 For children, there are books and exercises to choose from.
 Make it fun!